 The prescribed text for this course is:

 Currie I and De Waal J The Bill of Rights Handbook 6th ed (2013) Juta.
-This book is referred to as 'Currie' in the reading list.
+This book is available as an ebook in the library.
+It is referred to as 'Currie' in the reading list.